Islamic State and the Spectacle of Terror

-De Lillo was writing at a time when the notion that the world had entered an ‘age of terror’ was already firmly embedded in the political and security discourse of the late twentieth century, and governments, ‘terrorism experts’, security analysts and thinktanks agonized over the supposedly morbidly-reinforcing and symbiotic relationship between ‘international terrorism’ and the mass media.
+De Lillo was writing at a time when the notion that the world had entered an ‘age of terror’ was already firmly embedded in the political and security discourse of the late twentieth century.
+As Bill Gray suggests, it was widely-believed that the impact of terrorism was not merely due to the acts of ‘bomb-makers and gunmen’ per se, but to the way that these acts were amplified and projected through television and the mass media.

-Like de Lillo’s gunmen and bomb-makers, they are intended to ‘shape the inner life of the culture,’ and they have succeeded.
-Because largely on the basis of these three videos, the United States government has managed to convince the American public to support what is in effect the third Iraq war, and also to support air strikes in Syria – both of which most Americans were opposed to until only a few weeks ago.
+These ‘messages’ have also been used by their enemies.
+Largely on the basis of these three videos, the United States government has managed to convince the American public to support what is in effect the third Iraq war, and also to support air strikes in Syria – both of which most Americans were opposed to until only a few weeks ago.

 These videos have also been instrumental in the decision by Congress to approve Obama’s demented proposal to boost ‘moderate rebels’ in Syria by arming and training the Free Syrian Army – the same organization that sold two of the murdered hostages to Islamic State last year.

-To do this both governments have deliberately and shamelessly magnified the threat that IS poses, with barely a trace of nuance or analysis, and presented the snuff videos as prima facie evidence of a psychopathic ‘death cult’ that can only be eliminated by Western and particularly American ‘leadership’, regardless of the catastrophic record of such ‘leadership’ in the region.
+To do this both governments have magnified the threat that IS poses, and presented the snuff videos as prima facie evidence of a psychopathic ‘death cult’ that can only be eliminated by military operations and American ‘leadership’.

-It is possible that IS deliberately intended to provoke such a reaction with these videos, in the hope of drawin the US into another war that it believes will act as a radicalizing cause celebre for its ‘caliphate.’
+It’s possible that IS deliberately intended to provoke such a reaction with these videos, in the hope of drawing the US into another war that it believes will act as a radicalizing cause celebre for its ‘caliphate.’